Crisitunity-Lab/ARDC-Project/README.md

 The Llama2-7B-Chat LLM is part of a family of open-source large language models created by Meta (Touvron et al, 2023).
 The Llama2 models were made available to the public in July 2023.
 Llama2-7B-Chat is a 7 billion parameter model pretrained on 2 trillion tokens of data from publicly available sources.

 ## Prompting
 Responses from LLMs are only as good as the prompts they are given.
+There are multiple prompting techniques and they include:

+- Zero-shot prompting,
+- Few-shot prompting
+- Chain of Thought prompting

+For this project zero-shot prompting was used.

+### Zero-Shot Prompting
+LLMs can respond to prompts despite having never seen the instructions before.
+When the prompt contains no other information other than the instruction, this is called _zero-shot prompting_.
+As an example:

+_Prompt_

+> Can you give me the sentiment for the following snippet:
+>
+> Nothing lower than fire looters: NSW cops http://t.co/ftZYbYy8u2

+_Response_

+> Negative

+In this example the LLM has been asked to provide a sentiment score without any further information, or context.
+This is zero-shot prompting at work.

+## Experiments
+### Experiment 1 - Informativeness

+### Experiment 2 - Information Type

+### Experiment 3 - Crisis Type

+### Experiment 4 - Country

 ## Installing